 - Illegal use or material will result in account investigation, removal, and ban.

 - Never link to storage-direct.id.net in production or in high traffic places.

 To be eligible to get a storage account, you have to have at least one application in id.net/applications.

-When you have created an application, head to id.net/storage_account and follow instructions.
+When you have created an application, visit id.net/storage_account and follow the instructions.

 Connecting to SFTP server

-Your login name will be your id.net account email.
+Your login name will be your account email.

-Please wait at least 10 minutes before trying to connect with your newly created account, because it is not created on storage server instantly, and if you will do too many retries too soon, you will be blocked by the server.
+Please allow at least 10 minutes before trying to connect with your newly created account, because it is not created instantly.

 Keep default settings in other tabs.